bolyche/bolyche.github.io/_posts/2023-09-26-When-You-Have-A-Hammer-2.md

 - Amazon Web Services column oriented data warehousing solution
 - Can hold up to 16 PB of data on a cluster
 - Redshift spectrum allows simultaneous querying of structured and semistructured s3 data without loading directly into the cluster; equally data can be quickly loaded from DynamoDB or EMR
-- Downside of Spectrum is that is charges per scanned byte
+- Downside of Spectrum is that it charges per scanned byte
 - Slower JDBC loads from other sources
 - Not really optimised for real-time; (can ingest streaming data via Kinesis and use materialised views which update); better for batching and hot/cold stores
 - Table Sort and Dist keys should be optimised (not automatically managed) which can be both a plus and a minus as engineers will need to know how the data will be used
 - Analyse and Explain commands can be extremely helpful for understanding the query performance, query plan and to plan the query queue; but the workload management (WLM) can be difficult
 - Problematic re concurrant usage; multitenancy access may limit the system, serialisation errors can be a problem
 - No checks for primary key constraints
-- Automatic re-sorting of table rows and reclaiming of space
+- Automatic re-sorting of table rows and reclaiming of space (vacuuming)
 - Materialised views appear to refresh on auto-vaccuuming which increases cost
 - Dynamic data masking to protect PII data
 - Potential to integrate with AWS tooling to e.g. use Amazon Comprehend to recognise PII columns